MerlinFloyd/jacksjohns/README.md

 # Discord Bot + AI Agent Service

-A Discord bot integrated with Google's Gemini AI for persona management and image generation.
+A Discord bot integrated with Google's Gemini AI for persona management, image generation, and conversational AI with long-term memory.

 ## Architecture